 - Create awareness.
 Some claimants pursue cases to raise awareness of particularly negligent driving behaviors and hold careless drivers accountable.
 A lengthy lawsuit can force insurance companies to follow good faith practices and prevent other drivers from making reckless driving mistakes.

 A car accident claim timeframe can vary widely from case to case.
-Talk to your attorney to gauge the timing and the potential outcomes of a claim before deciding to accept a hasty settlement offer.
+Talk to your personal injury lawyer in Bakersfield to gauge the timing and the potential outcomes of a claim before deciding to accept a hasty settlement offer.
 Short, undervalued cases may not allow you to move past the incident as quickly or completely as you think.
 The closure and compensation that come from a well-negotiated claim may better support the financial, physical, and mental recovery process.